Hall STEM Teacher of the Year Program

 - Be respected by students, parents and co-workers

-Nomination forms for the 2019-2020 award is now available at Patriots.com.
-Anyone, including oneself, can nominate a deserving teacher.
-Once nominated, the teacher is sent Phase 2 of the application process.
+Nomination forms for the 2019-2020 award are currently closed.
+All teachers who have been nominated should have received and email requesting them to complete Phase 2 of the application process.
 Phase 2 is currently open and will close Friday, March 6, 2020.
-Once submitted, the Massachusetts STEM Teacher of the Year Committee then reviews all of the nomination applications and selects five finalists to be interviewed in late-winter/early-spring.
+Once submitted, the Massachusetts STEM Teacher of the Year Committee then reviews all of the nomination applications and selects five finalists to be interviewed in late-March/early-April.
 Once the interview process is complete, a winner is selected.
 The winning teacher’s school receives a $5,000 cash grant from the Patriots Foundation, and Raytheon Technologies commits $1,000 to each of the other four finalists.
 The winner is presented with the award at the annual STEM Summit, which will be held April 15 at Worcester’s DCU Center.